camunda/camunda-docs/versioned_docs/version-8.2/self-managed/concepts/authentication/m2m-tokens.md

 an application.
 This functionality allows an application to perform the `client_credentials` flow to retrieve a JWT token with permissions.

-The token generated can then be used to communicate with other applications in the Camunda Platform without the need for user intervention.
+The token generated can then be used to communicate with other applications in Camunda without the need for user intervention.

 :::tip Want to learn how to generate an M2M token?